Absolutely continuous Furstenberg measures: Appendix

 \subsection{Proof of Theorem \ref{theorem:renewal_theorem}}

 We extend the result of Kesten \cite[Theorem 1]{KESTEN_1974} to show that the convergence is uniform in the vector $v$.

-\begin{theorem} Suppose that $\mu$ is a strongly irreducible measure on $\Gp$ with compact support.
-Suppose that the support of $\mu$ is not contained within any compact subgroup of $\Gp$.
+\begin{theorem} Suppose that $\mu$ is a compactly supported Zariski-dense probability measure.
 Then there exists some probability measure measure $\hat{\nu}$ on $\B$ such that the following is true.
-Let $\gamma_1, \gamma_2, \dots$ be i.d.d.\ samples from $\mu$.
+Let $\gamma_1, \gamma_2, \dots$ be i.i.d.\ samples from $\mu$.
 Then given any $\varepsilon > 0$ and $v \in \B$ there exists some $T > 0$ such that given any $P > T$ we can find some random variable $x$ with law $\hat{\nu}$ such that

 \end{theorem} Here $\tau_{P, v}$ is as in Definition \ref{definition:tau_t_v}. \begin{proof} In \cite[Theorem 1]{KESTEN_1974} it is proven that this holds in a much more general setting providing some conditions are satisfied.
 In \cite[Section 4]{GUIVARCH_LEPAGE_2016} it is shown that the conditions of \cite[Theorem 1]{KESTEN_1974} are satisfied in this setting. \end{proof}